ITC303-Violet/ITC303/README.md

 ## Running
+### Unit Testing
+Docker is not required to run the JUnit tests and should be able to be done within eclipse after importing the maven project

 ### Using Docker
 Start the docker containers by running docker-start-containers.bat in the main directory.
 This could take a while the first time it is run